 This is a matter of preference in the end, as both types are effective.
 The only issue with the spiral teeth is that they can pull the hair and that can create some resistance from the person you are combing.
 If it hurts, this can make the person you are trying to help less cooperative, especially if it is a kid.

 The short-toothed metal nit combs come with one row of teeth or two rows of teeth and can be quite tricky to comb with especially when there is a lot of hair or long hair.
 The disadvantage of the short teeth is that they cannot cope with the movement all the way down through the hair and out at the bottom without losing head lice whilst doing that.

 They really are not recommended.
 If you are looking for the best nit combs, it is the long-toothed metal nit comb that works for all hair types and lengths, and for all levels of head lice infestation that needs removing from the hair.

 Plastic nit combs are of very limited use.
 They are simply meant for detecting whether there is an infestation or not in the hair, but not for removing an infestation.
 The teeth are too wide apart to clear the lice and are particularly useless at tackling the eggs.
 Remember that plastic combs are for detection, not for removal.

 Own label nit combs

-These aren’t well designed.
+These combs are very simple and aren’t well designed.
 Bear in mind the cheaper they are then the more basic the comb is, generally meaning the teeth are not close enough to effectively get everything out.

 Electric nit combs